-- Identify the purpose.
-Determine the issue or aspect of business that will be the focus of the diagram.
-Place this as a title at the top of the page.
+Determine the issue or aspect of business that will be the focus of the affinity diagram.
+Enter an appropriate title at the top of the page.

-- Determine groupings.
 Create major categories into which the solutions or factors can be arranged.
-These groupings should appear naturally and should be able to encompass more than one of the minor factors.
+These groupings should be shown in a logical, natural way and should be able to encompass more than one of the minor factors.

-- Organize.
-Begin placing each of the factors beneath the grouping with which it belongs.
-Continue to divide the factors until each has belongs in a specific category.
+Place each of the factors within its associated grouping to begin.
+Continue to divide the factors until each has been placed under an appropriate category.